-- inform the school nurse of the medical provider's recommendations in writing before returning to school.
+- inform the school nurse of the medical provider's recommendations, in writing, before returning to school.

 - Call your child’s primary care physician, local community health center, or local COVID-19 testing site.
 A list of test sites across Massachusetts is available here and test sites throughout Boston can be found here.
 Some sites may require a pre-screening, referral, and/or appointment.

 - Call your child’s school nurse for help.
-Every school will have a list of available test sites for children and families.

 Out of State or Country Travel